- Smart meters provide the ability to track and control energy consumption.

-How it can help your business
+How can smart metering help businesses?

-Neil Maldeis, engineering leader with HVAC system maker Trane, described a recent project with an Illinois school district to set up an interactive smart metering interface for students to monitor their own school's energy consumption.
+Neil Maldeis, engineering leader with HVAC system maker Trane, described a project with an Illinois school district to set up an interactive smart metering interface for students to monitor their own school's energy consumption.

 "The upgrades implemented by the district helped increase energy efficiency, provide comfort to enhance learning conditions and improve environmental literacy," Maldeis said.
-"As a result, energy and maintenance costs have been reduced, nearly 20 hours of weekly staff labor have been eliminated, and the district has qualified for nearly $64,000 in rebates.
+"As a result, energy and maintenance costs have been reduced, nearly 20 hours of weekly staff labor have been eliminated and the district has qualified for nearly $64,000 in rebates.
 District officials expect to save $500,000 over the course of the project, which was one of their strategic plan objectives."

 The future of smart metering

 Smart metering is improved by new and better connectivity innovations, especially IoT.
 With meters tied to the mechanisms that control the resources they're measuring, we can turn some of our decisions over to automation backed by machine learning.
-An IBM blog suggests that a smart meter tied to a thermostat can help it determine times to change the heat, based on fluctuating energy costs.
+An IBM blog suggests that a smart meter tied to a thermostat can help it determine times to change the heat based on fluctuating energy costs.
 Smart meters can be applied to numerous devices and machinery, allowing businesses to manage their power usage per machine.

 Another potential application is for devices that use up consumable resources that need to be refilled.
-Smart meters that detect a resource is about to run out can prompt an IoT device to automatically order a refill.
+Smart meters that detect that a resource is about to run out can prompt an IoT device to automatically order a refill.